coloradocarlos/lara54/README.md

 ## Prepare the project directory with your laptop specific directory locations

-This is done from a Cmd prompt in Windows or terminal window on a Mac.
+The following steps are performed from a Cmd prompt in Windows or terminal window on a Mac.
 Change cp to xcopy in WinOS.

 1. `> cd lara54`